• Skip to primary navigation

 If you live in Indiana and have a child diagnosed with cerebral palsy and living with disabilities, you may face a couple of legal situations.

-You might want to consider filing a lawsuit over the medical care that may have caused or contributed to the condition.
-You can also file over any discrimination your child or family has faced.
+You might consider filing a lawsuit over the medical care that may have caused or contributed to the condition.
+Negligent medical professionals or facilities can be held accountable in a medical malpractice lawsuit.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area